 B. Best Hospitals in Bogotá

-Bogotá has seven hospitals that are on the list of the top 49 hospitals in Latin America as follows with their Latin American rankings:
+Bogotá has nine hospitals that are on the list of the top 58 hospitals in Latin America as follows with their 2019 Latin American rankings:

 Fundación Cardioinfantil is a private non-profit organization founded in 1973, originally aimed at the care of children with cardiovascular problems, who due to their limited resources, could not access the quality health services they require.